 Starting Apache Ant by using terminal and changing directories to /var/hda/web-apps/adito/server and executing "start ant" apparently rebuilds Apache Ant.
 Then OpenVPN ALS will run.
 My guess is that an Apache Ant file is getting corrupted or something.

-#2 Updated by rdagijones about 7 years ago
+#2 Updated by rdagijones almost 8 years ago

 What makes this such a difficult bug is that it seem to lack a pattern.
 A theory I have is that a Fedora update is causing a conflict or corrupted file with Apache Ant.
 Rebuilding it ("start ant" from /var/hda/web-apps/adito/server) solves the problem, though I cannot say definitively whether this fix is permanent.
 When I reboot the server Ant and OpenVPN ALS start as they should.
 I am waiting to see on those Amahi servers on which I have rebuilt Ant.

 I have set up and currently service Amahi servers for several non-profit organizations.
 I have two servers that need to be upgraded.
 I will use them to try and reproduce the problem and gather data.
 Can anyone think of any log files or reports that would be useful for diagnoses? http://ant.apache.org/problems.html suggests "ant -verbose" to determine Apache Ant problems.
 How do I run OpenVPN ALS in debug mode? /var/hda/web-apps/Adito/error_log is blank even when I have this problem.

 #3 Updated by bigfoot65 almost 8 years ago

 Honestly I am surprised it's lasted this long.
 Since active development stopped quite a while back, it's only a matter of time before Java or ant updates kill it.